A.G. Lyne Award

 The A.G.
 Lyne Award celebrates the life of Gordon Lyne (1919–1986), a long-standing member of the Society and past president.
 The award is given to the best poster presentation by a student member at an Annual Scientific Meeting.

-The award consists of a certificate and a monetary prize.
-The value and mode of payment will be determined by the Council and published with the call for nominations.
+The award consists of a certificate and a monetary prize of $300.
+The mode of payment will be determined by the Council and payment arranged with the student after the conference.

 - Only student members of the Society are eligible for the award.